UGA-ITOSHumanitarianGIS/CODV2API/README.md

 • United Nations Office for the Coordination of Humanitarian Affairs

-• United Nations and NGO partners at GIS IMWG working group, United Federation of Red Cross, MapAction, OpenStreetMap and others.
+• United Nations and NGO partners.

 • University of Georgia, Carl Vinson Institute of Government, Information Technology Outreach Services Division